Criteria for assessment

-- Scientific excellence of the team.
-Is this the best team that could be assembled?
-What are the training opportunities for the young career scientists employed on the grant?
+- There are clear training opportunities for the young career scientists employed on the grant.

 - Strategic: demonstrate exceptional relevance to one or more strategic priority.